PeterWCox/PreservicaTakehomeTest/README.md

 # Fullstack ASP.NET Core + ReactJS + FluentUI Example - By Peter Cox 💥

+## Introduction

-This project makes uses of NextJs, Optimizely Fullstack and the JS SDK.
+This project makes uses of an ASP.NET Core WebAPI backend, ReactJS front-end and the FluentUI UX framework for styling.

+It enables the user to view a list of customers, add new customers, edit existing customers and delete customers.

 ![Demo](demo.png)